-Alternatively, the above rules 1) and 2) are applied but the voltage determined by measurement, see item a) of clause G.5, is taken as the MAINS TRANSIENT VOLTAGE.
+Alternatively, the above rules 1) and 2) are applied but the voltage determined by measurement, see G.5 a), is taken as the MAINS TRANSIENT VOLTAGE.

-- PRIMARY and SECONDARY CIRCUITS not receiving the unattenuated mains transient:

-In such PRIMARY OF SECONDARY CIRCUITS, the REQUIRED WITHSTAND VOLTAGE, ignoring the effect of transients coming from any TELECOMMUNICATION NETWORK, is determined as follows.
-The above rules 1) and 2) are applied, but a voltage determined by measurement, see item a) of clause G.5, shall be taken as the MAINS TRANSIENT VOLTAGE.

-- SECONDARY CIRCUIT supplied by a d.c. source having capacitive filtering:
+- PRIMARY and SECONDARY CIRCUITS not receiving the unattenuated mains transient: - In such PRIMARY or SECONDARY CIRCUITS, the REQUIRED WITHSTAND VOLTAGE, ignoring the effect of transients coming from any TELECOMMUNICATION NETWORK, is determined as follows.
+The above rules 1) and 2) are applied, but a voltage determined by measurement, see G.5 a), shall be taken as the MAINS TRANSIENT VOLTAGE. - SECONDARY CIRCUIT supplied by a d.c. source having capacitive filtering: